 Technical session 3: New Approaches to Physicochemical Characterization, Scale-up and Stability Measurements

 Introduction: A major drawback of manufacturing processes for liposomes is the use of an enormous amount of solvents during manufacturing.
 In this study, we have investigated a manufacturing method for drug-loaded liposomes without any solvents using the electric benchtop laboratory M110P Microfluidizer® processor that requires no compressed air and no hydraulic cooling water to achieve up to 30,000 psi operating pressure produces product flow rate up to 120 mL/min with guaranteed scalability.

 Manufacturing of doxorubicin-loaded liposomes: Liposomes were prepared by mixing powdered distearoyl phosphocholine and SyntheChol® with/without distearoyl phosphoethanolamine methoxy(polyethylene glycol)-2000 with 100 mL of hydration buffer at 70°C. Lipid dispersion was high shear mixed at 4000 rpm for 1 h at 70°C. Liposomes were size reduced at 65-70°C using Microfluidizer® processor (Massachusetts, USA).
 The formulations were processed at pressures of 5000 - 20000 psi and number of passes ranging from 1 to 3.
 Formulations were subjected to tangential flow filtration for buffer exchange followed by the addition of doxorubicin and incubated at 60°C for 15 mins.

-In conclusion, a new method for production of liposomes has the potential to manufacture liposomes at large scale without using solvents resulting in uniform particle size distribution and high drug loading.
+In conclusion, a new method for the production of liposomes has the potential to manufacture liposomes at a large scale without using solvents resulting in uniform particle size distribution and high drug loading.